 Mortgage life insurance usually carries a 30-day “free look” period when all premiums paid can be refunded if you cancel your coverage.
 This lets you buy coverage right away and have time to review the insurance certificate.
 It also allows you to talk with an advisor to determine what type of insurance may be best suited for your own financial situation.

 How is personal life insurance different?

 Personal life insurance pays money if you die while covered under the policy.
-With personal life insurance the homeowner typically owns the policy.
+With personal life insurance the person who owns the home typically owns the policy.
 Unlike mortgage life insurance benefits, this money can be used however your beneficiary or beneficiaries see fit.

 Personal life insurance can work for you today and also be flexible to your changing needs.
 You may be able to make significant adjustments to a personal life insurance policy without heavy fees.
 It’s possible your family’s financial situation will change as you have children (or they grow up), and personal life insurance can more easily handle these new financial realities.

-Mortgage life insurance coverage ends when your home is paid off.
-A personal life insurance policy is unaffected by your mortgage ending, and can keep providing you and your family with protection in the years that follow.
-Mortgage life insurance provided through a financial institution is typically quick and easy to arrange, and usually only requires answering a few health-related questions.
+Mortgage life insurance usually only requires answering a few health-related questions.
 Buying personal life insurance, on the other hand, typically takes longer and involves delving into your medical history.

 Mortage life insurance only applies to the same home under the same terms with the same lender.
 Personal life insurance can be used to cover any home with any mortgage lender or repayment terms.